 At the same time, I came across the author and speaker Andy Andrews.
 He made this statement regarding making a decision: “ Most people think it takes a long time to change.
 It doesn’t.
 Change is immediate!
 Instantaneous!
 It may take a long time to decide to change…but change happens in a heartbeat!”
 This statement was a great reminder to begin.
 Try.

-By eating the “whole” food, we receive the benefit of the fiber and water which helps us feel full.
-It is common in the plant based community to hear the comment “ it is almost impossible to gain weight on a plant based diet.”
-Well, I will tell you, I can over eat very quickly and gain weight if I am not mindful of what I am putting in my mouth.
+By eating the “whole” food, we receive the benefit of the fiber and water, which helps us feel full.
+I can, however, overeat very quickly and gain weight if I am not mindful of what I am putting in my mouth.
 I had to practice weighing and measuring my food to understand proper serving sizes and visualize the amount of food I actually needed in contrast to the amount I would typically eat.